General U.S. residency program requirements

 Programs often require that candidates must pass USMLE Step 1,2 on the first attempt to shortlist candidates.

-and may consider candidates with a second successful attempt under special circumstances.
+some may consider candidates with a second successful attempt under special circumstances(very high scores, etc), others can accept candidates with failed attempts more often.

 4. The number of attempts